Akhil920/sql-fundamentals/Basics/data-dbms-database.md

 * **Sql**: Its a query language that helps user to interact with the underlying relational database.
 * **Database**: Its a collection of logically related information organized so that it can be  accessible, managed and updated easily.
 In general, Databases are accessed and controlled by a DBMS.
+* **DBMS**: DBMS is an acronym for DataBase Management System.
+DBMS is a set of programs to store and access the data in an easy and efficient manner.
 * **Information**: A processed data
 * **Data**: Raw facts and figures that has no meaning
 * **Relational Database**: This is a type of data storage method wherein the information will be stored in a series of tables that are connected through data relationships.